 - Stays on the Foot– It isn’t natural to have to hold a shoe on the foot with our muscles while we walk.
 As much as I love regular flip flops, they aren’t minimal shoes!
 It takes some foot gymnastics to hold them on the feet while simultaneously trying to flex the foot while walking.
 A good minimalist shoe should attach to the foot without slipping or requiring the foot to hold it.
 (Thankfully, many flip flops have backs that accomplish this!)

 While in an ideal world, we would all have the chance to walk around barefoot in perfectly soft green grass every day, this certainly isn’t always the case (though if you have the option to, go for it!).

 For those of us used to wearing cushioned, protective and heeled shoes, switching to barefoot and barefoot alternatives requires a careful adjustment period to make sure that the muscles of the feet and legs have time to adjust.
 This book explains how to do it safely.

 Thankfully, there are some great barefoot and minimalist shoe options available.
-These are the ones our family wears (for sandals and barefoot shoes see this post)….
+The following are the ones our family wears (for sandals and barefoot shoes see this post).